nexmo-se/video-chat-android/README.md

    publishes an audio-video stream from your device to the session.

    12. Run the app on a second client.
-You can do this by deploying the app to an iOS device and testing it in the simulator at the same time.
+You can do this by deploying the app to an android device and testing it in the simulator at the same time.
 Or you can use Opentok Playground to connect in a browser (see the following section).